 I was in Porto, Portugal a few years back in the church of Saint Francis when I saw a gruesome image of a Saracen beheading a Franciscan friar – and another lying on the ground without his head.
-I took a photo which I reproduce below.
-All of which raises the question – how did these friars get in to this situation?
-Where were they martyred?
+Couldn’t resist a sneaky photo, which I’m sharing with you here.

 The Orders of Friars Minor – Ordo Fratrum Minorum – was found in the early 13th century, just under a hundred years after the founding of the Templars.
-Saint Francis of Assisi took an early view that the Muslims needed to be brought back to Christianity and his friars were well suited to the task.
+Saint Francis of Assisi took the view that the Muslims needed to be brought back to Christianity and his friars were theologically equipped for the task.

 Tolan makes the point that Christians in the early days of the Islamic caliphate in Spain, four hundred years before, had also insulted Mohammad in order to die an honourable death and the Muslims had obliged.
 So the friars followed this largely unproductive example.
 In 1212, Francis tried to get to Morocco where he clearly hoped to be martyred but fell ill and only reached Spain.

-But this hostile approach proved unsatisfactory for the growing number of more intellectual Franciscans and as the century wore on, they tried to dispute on very serious terms with the Muslims.
+However, this hostile approach proved unsatisfactory for the growing number of more intellectual Franciscans and as the century wore on, they tried to dispute on very serious terms with the Muslims.